Security analysis

 The violations listed in the results can be filtered to consider only certain type of violations, to consider only few voltage levels or to limit the geographical area by filtering equipments by countries.
 Check out the documentation of the limit-violation-default-filter configuration module.

-Example Using the following configuration, the results will contains only voltage violations for equipments in France or Belgium:
+Example Using the following configuration, the results will contain only voltage violations for equipments in France or Belgium:

 limit-violation-default-filter: